 Spray two pieces of aluminum foil with cooking spray and then wrap each pan tightly (when cutting the aluminum foil for the pans try not to have too much overhang over the sides of the Suvie pans, as you might have difficulty inserting the pans into your Suvie).

-Insert pans into your Suvie and set to cook at 175° for 1 hour.
+Insert pans into your Suvie, enter the Slow Cook settings and set to cook.

 Once done cooking, remove pans from your Suvie, carefully remove foil, return pans to Suvie and set to broil until cheese is melted and bubbling, about 7 minutes.